Bricolage - Assembling New Traditions

 Eibar, Gipuzkoa: Arrateko Ezpata Dantza

-Video: http://www.dantzan.com/bideoak/arrate-2011
+Video: https://www.dantzan.com/bideoak/arrate-2011

 Iruña (Pamplona): San Fermin Aldapakoaren Ezpata Dantza

-Video: http://www.dantzan.com/bideoak/irunea-san-fermin-aldapakoa-2011-ezpata-dantza
+Video: https://www.dantzan.com/bideoak/irunea-san-fermin-aldapakoa-2011-ezpata-dantza

 Some American examples: